Luci07Devil/Interview-Prep/RDBMS/Notes.md

 ACID properties provide a robust foundation for reliable transaction processing in DBMS.
 They ensure that each transaction acts as a single unit, produces consistent results, operates independently, and persists its updates⁵.

+**ACID properties** in **Relational Database Management Systems (RDBMS)** are fundamental principles that ensure reliable and predictable transactional behavior.
+They stand for:

+1. **Atomicity**: Transactions are either fully completed or fully rolled back, ensuring all-or-nothing execution.
+2. **Consistency**: Transactions maintain the database's integrity by transitioning from one consistent state to another.
+3. **Isolation**: Transactions occur independently, without interfering with each other, preventing data anomalies.
+4. **Durability**: Once committed, changes persist even after system failures or crashes¹²³⁴⁵.

 ## `RANK()`, `ROW_NUMBER()`, and `DENSE_RANK()` functions in SQL.

 ### RANK()